mbachmann97/advanced-ts-test/README.md

 ## Not much to see here
 I'm just exploring some new (to me) exiting typescript concepts.. feel free to show me new shiny things! 🙃 Also exploring GitButler Windows beta so dont mind some random commits<br>
-COMMIT ON DEV TO MERGE IN GITKRAKEN
+COMMIT ON DEV TO MERGE IN GITKRAKEN!